-- Schools can save money by reducing the number of skip bins of waste that they send to landfill. - DET is also required to report to the EPA on its Waste Reduction and Purchasing Plan (WraPP).
+- Schools can save money by reducing the number of skip bins of waste that they send to landfill. - The DET Environmental Education Policy requires all schools to have an Environmental Management Plan (SEMP).
+DET is also required to report to the EPA on its Waste Reduction and Purchasing Plan (WraPP).
 This plan targets paper, toner cartridges, construction and demolition waste as well as garden and food waste.